-From the employer's point of view, an employer will, as a matter of course, claim an expense for salary paid to employees.
-Continuing the above scenario, without salary sacrifice, the employer will pay €20,000 in salary and claim an expense of €20,000 salary plus the employer PRSI paid thereon.
-(If you assume a 10.75% rate applies, then employer PRSI would be €2,150.)
-With salary sacrifice, however, the employer will pay and claim €18,960 euro salary plus employer PRSI paid thereon (which comes to €2,030.20 - this is where the employer saves) plus a deduction of €1,040 (the cost of the ticket).
+The employer will claim an expense for salary paid to employees.
+In the above example, without salary sacrifice, the employer will pay €20,000 in salary and claim an expense of €20,000 salary (plus the employer PRSI).
+If an assumed 10.75% rate applies, then the employer PRSI would be €2,150.
+By using salary sacrifice, the employer will pay and claim €18,960 salary (plus employer PRSI).
+This comes to €2,030.20 (this is where the employer saves) plus a deduction of €1,040 (the cost of the ticket).
 The cost of the ticket is now regarded as an allowable expense for the purposes of Section 118 (5A) of the Tax Consolidation Act 1997 as amended by Section 8 of the Finance Act 2005.

 Benefits of participation

-Prepaid tickets are cheaper than paying cash.
-As an example, the valuation on annual bus and rail or bus and DART tickets runs out after eight months, which effectively means that for the last four months, a ticket holder is travelling free.
-On Rail Point-to-Point tickets, a ticket holder is effectively travelling free for the last two months.
+- Prepaid tickets are cheaper than paying cash.
+For example, the cash value of annual bus and rail tickets runs out after eight months, which means that for the last four months, a ticket holder is effectively travelling for free.
+On ‘Rail Point-to-Point’ tickets, a ticket holder is effectively travelling free for the last two months.

 It costs employers and employees nothing to join the scheme itself.

-TaxSaver ticket types and prices
+Taxsaver ticket types and prices